Afro-Brazilian: Gastronomy, History, Music and Dance - Full Day Tour

 When you arrive in Bahia you are 100% sure that this is the most African city in Brazil.
 I am very proud of that and love this tour.
 Let's see in a day most of the Africans heritage, see a bit of the history of the Africans in slavery that only finished officially in Brazil in 1888.

-And finally check the entire fine heritage that we still have in Bahia and travellers are here to see and FEEL: history of Capoeira, Samba, Gastronomy, and Religion.
+Come and feel the heritage in BAhia: history of Capoeira, Samba, Gastronomy, and Religion.
 It is possible to book a dancing classs, percussion of capoeira (please request before you arrive)

 Please be in mind that this tour we do not see a candomble ceremony - that is a very specific visit in Bahia and depends on the religious calendar of the "terreiros" in town.